 For those of you interested in theater, why not visit Shakespeare‘s Globe?
 It will probably be one of the most unique theater locations you see!

 It was built in the 16th century by Shakespeare’s playing company, and after it was closed in 1642, it reopened more than 350 years later – just a few hundred meters from the original theater.

 You can watch plays by the famous William Shakespeare (Romeo & Juliet is just one of his famous scripts) or book theater “lessons.“ Believe me, after an exhausting day.
 It is refreshing to take part in such interactive lessons.

 It is located in the Bankside´s Cultural Quarter – a very lovely and charming neighborhood by the Thames, with many restaurants and cafes.
 It is a great way to end the day (if you aren’t too into heights and prefer culture over great views at the Sky Garden).

-TIP: If you want to see London by night you could book a tour and relax while you are driven around and see the city by night.
+TIP: If you want to see London by night, you could book a tour and relax while driving around and seeing the city by night.
 Here is such a tour.